Last Updated on: 9th October 2023, 02:25 pm

 The Journal of Experimental Marine Biology and Ecology found that hermit crabs in sub-optimal shells often abandon their homes, especially in times of danger.

-This danger could directly threaten its life, such as illness or being trapped under debris.
-Also, it may feel so stressed that it thinks it’s in danger.
+This danger could threaten its life, such as illness or being trapped under debris.
+Also, it may feel so stressed that it thinks it’s in trouble.

 Hermit crabs can’t survive without a shell for too long because it leaves them overly exposed to their surroundings, dries them out, and makes them lethargic.